mdax01/MissoulaCares/README.md

 # MissoulaCares
-Mobile friendly web page to list resources for the homeless population in Missoula MT Goal is site designed FOR homeless clients who typically use mobile phones for accessing information
+Mobile friendly web page to list resources for the homeless population in Missoula MT.
+Site is designed FOR homeless clients who typically use mobile phones for accessing information

 V1.0 Get site up and running, display resources and landing page.
 Get resources entered.